 What is next, a kill switch for automobiles that is mandated for installation?
 The police can zero in on the particular vehicle, hit the button and the car chase is over.
 Sounds logical and efficient right?
 Except what prevents them from disabling every vehicle just for fun?
 Or what prevents someone else from getting access to the same frequency and disabling cars in specific locations for robbery?
 The fact that it does not exist is the only thing preventing it from being misused.

-Fear of terror attacks is both real, and significantly overstated.
-It is overstated because fear gives the government power because they can use that fear to get away with actions that no right minded person would accept.
+Fear of terror attacks is both real and significantly overstated.
+It is overstated because fear gives the government power because they can use that fear to get away with actions that no right-minded person would accept.

 The Nation will not fall to a few terrorists.
-The Constitution would fall to a government with more control than they should have.
+The Constitution would fall to a government with more control than it should have.
 Fear works both ways.
 Which do you fear more?
 Do you fear a random terror attack that statistically you will NEVER experience?
 Do you fear a government creating more power that they promise not to use against you but claim to need it for your own good?